 Yes.
 Last year, we opened the design vault to unleash a special limited run of Rad Pants, and were blown away by the response.
 Members scooped up nearly the entire run of MEC Rad Pants in about a day and a half.

-With a response that huge, we decided to give members another chance to own a slice of Co-op history.
+With a response that huge, we decided to give you another chance to own a slice of history.
 It’s another limited run, and we’re mixing things up with a new heritage colour option: Desert Red.

 Committed to real Rads